The Brooklyn Historical Society library receives questions every day from all over the world. Here are some the questions we are asked most often.

 Do you have any tips for conducting an oral history interview?

 The key to a good interview is to listen with your full attention and ask open-ended questions that encourage your narrator to keep sharing.
 This can be a powerful experience for both you, the interviewer, and your narrator.
 The recorded document is a great gift for generations to come.
 Be sure to state the date, location, and names of people involved at the beginning of your recording (this will help inform future listeners) and to take steps to preserve the recording by keeping backup copies and transferring it to the current media form as technology changes.
-For suggestions of questions to ask check out the Smithsonian Center for Folklife and Cultural Heritage, StoryCorps’ question list, or Paul Thompson’s Life-Story Interview Guide in the book The Voice of The Past (Oxford, 2000).
+For suggested questions to ask, see the Smithsonian Center for Folklife and Cultural Heritage, StoryCorps’ question list, or Paul Thompson’s Life-Story Interview Guide in the book The Voice of The Past (Oxford, 2000).
 Donald Ritchie’s Doing Oral History is another helpful book.

 For suggestions on what kind of recording equipment to use, the Vermont Folklife Center has a very helpful guide to digital recording here.